How to Import Google Photos to Amazon Photos

 Sign in to the Google Photos app and follow the verification instructions.
 From here, follow these instructions:

-- Tap on ‘Photos’ located on the lower left-hand side
+- Tap on “Photos” on the lower left-hand side.

 - Tap each photo so that the hollow circle turns into a blue checkmark

-Note: Only select the photos that are not already saved to your device, otherwise you will not see the ‘Save to Device’ option.
+Note: Only select the photos not already saved to your device.
+Otherwise, you will not see the ‘Save to Device’ option.

-The Google photos app does have a nifty scroll option that allows you to go back to a certain month or year.
-If you remember when you first purchased your phone, going back to that date makes this easier.
+The Google photos app does have a nifty scroll option that allows you to go back to a particular month or year.
+If you remember when you first purchased your phone, going back to that date makes this importing process easier.

 Backup to Amazon Prime Photos

 First of all, take note that the best way to get Amazon Photos is to become an Amazon Prime subscriber, as this comes with much better options than subscribing to Amazon Drive.
 If you aren’t a Prime member, sign in to your Amazon account and upgrade your membership, either on a PC/Mac or Android/iOS device.

 For smartphones and tablets, download and install the “Android Amazon Photos app“ or the “iOS/iPhone Amazon Photos app.”
-If you want Prime Drive to back up your phone’s photos and videos automatically, go to Settings and turn the auto-save option on by navigating to Auto-Save and activating the sliders next to Photos and Videos.
+If you want Amazon Drive to back up your phone’s photos and videos automatically, go to the app’s “Settings” and turn the auto-save option on by navigating to “Auto-Save” and activating the sliders for “Photos” and “Videos.”

-Download and install the Amazon Drive desktop app and back up all the desired photos and videos.
+Download and install the Windows or Mac Amazon Drive desktop app, then back up all the desired photos and videos.

-You can either keep Google Photos as a backup option or you can delete it once you’ve verified that all your pictures are safely in Amazon Prime.
+You can keep Google Photos as a backup option or delete it once you’ve verified that all your pictures safely got stored in Amazon Drive.

 The Final Steps

-Now that your photos are secure, you’ll have to clean up the mess left behind.
+Now that your photos got backed up on Amazon Drive, you’ll have to clean up the mess left behind.
 Depending on the reason for transferring content away from Google Photos, you may want to disable or delete the application.
 You can also leave it as is so that you have two clouds to backup your photos, screenshots, and images.

-If you have the time and the know-how to use these options, you could transfer content directly from Google Photos on one Android device to another.
-Unfortunately, only so much content can travel at a time, so you’d spend more time sending five or ten photos at a time.
+If you have the time and the know-how, you could transfer content directly from Google Photos from one Android device to another.
+Unfortunately, only so much content can travel at a time, so you’d spend more time sending five or ten photos simultaneously.